justdmitry/NanoBatchSender/README.md

   Elapsed: 00:00:17.4053891
 ```

 **Attention!** There is no info about "new block created" or "id already used before, skipped" in node answer (V17.1).
-If you provide non-unique `id` in input file - node will return hash of old/previous block, and there is no any sign of this in node response and in output file.
+If you provide non-unique `id` in input file - node will return hash of old/previous block, no payment will be made, and there is no any sign of this in node response and in output file.